LLC DissolutionOperating agreement provisions, winding up, and free template

 Impossibility of Purpose

-The LLC can no longer accomplish the purpose for which it was formed (loss of a required license, destruction of essential assets, change in law making the business illegal).
+The LLC can no longer accomplish the purpose for which it was formed (loss of a required licence, destruction of essential assets, change in law making the business illegal).

 Administrative Dissolution

 States can administratively dissolve an LLC for failing to meet compliance requirements.
-This is different from voluntary or judicial dissolution because it happens automatically, often without the members' knowledge.
+Different from voluntary or judicial dissolution because it happens automatically, often without the members' knowledge.

-Consequences: The LLC loses its good standing, may lose liability protection, cannot conduct business or file lawsuits.
+Consequences.
+The LLC loses good standing, may lose liability protection, and cannot conduct business or file lawsuits.

-Cure: Most states allow reinstatement within 2-5 years by filing the overdue reports, paying back taxes and penalties, and filing a reinstatement application.
-Fees vary from $50 to $500.
+Cure.
+Most states allow reinstatement within 2 to 5 years by filing overdue reports, paying back taxes and penalties, and filing a reinstatement application.
+Fees range from $50 to $500.

 Tax Obligations on Dissolution

-Final federal tax return: File Form 1065 (partnership) or Schedule C (disregarded entity) for the final short year.
-Mark the return as "Final."
+Final federal tax return.
+File Form 1065 (partnership) or Schedule C (disregarded entity) for the final short year.
+Mark the return “Final.”
 Distribute Schedule K-1s to all members.

-Asset distribution: Distribution of appreciated assets is treated as if the LLC sold the assets and distributed the proceeds.
-This can trigger capital gains tax for members.
+Asset distribution.
+Distribution of appreciated assets is treated as if the LLC sold the assets and distributed the proceeds.
+May trigger capital gains tax for members.

 Certificate of Dissolution Template

-Most states require a Certificate of Dissolution (or Articles of Dissolution or Certificate of Cancellation) to formally close the LLC.
-The exact requirements vary by state.
+Most states require a Certificate of Dissolution (or Articles of Dissolution, or Certificate of Cancellation) to formally close the LLC.
+Exact requirements vary by state.

 CERTIFICATE OF DISSOLUTION

-Pursuant to [State Statute], the undersigned authorized representative of [LLC Name], LLC hereby certifies:
+Pursuant to [State Statute], the undersigned authorised representative of [LLC Name], LLC hereby certifies:

 1. The name of the Limited Liability Company is [LLC Name], LLC.